inteiros/InvestinderFrontend/README.md

 ![](https://i.imgur.com/9jz2SKD.png)

-This repository contrains the Front-end application from InvesTinder!
+This repository contrains the Front-end application for InvesTinder!

 InvesTinder is an application developed by João Gabriel Eler Mendes and Victor Lomba in JavaScript using ReactJS to compete in a Hackaton.